When investing your vacation dollars, we recommend travel insurance

 9. Lost your passport: assistance when stranded abroad…

-10. Damage to rental car
+10. Damage to the rental car

 Be sensible.

 Thanks to today’s weather-tracking technology, odds are slim that you’ll be caught in a hurricane.
-That said, we recommend that you avoid making a hurricane-prone destination a critical piece of your adventure, e.g. a destination wedding in August in Key West, Florida.
+That said, we recommend that you avoid making a hurricane-prone destination a critical piece of your adventure, e.g., a destination wedding in August in Key West, Florida.

 Be reassured.